An explanation of Mondrian's oeuvre by Michael Sciam

 Composition N. 1 with Red, 1938-39

-The concomitance of the line and the segment produces a space simultaneously undergoing expansion and concentration.
+The concomitance of the line and the segment produces a space which simultaneously undergoes expansion and concentration.
 A measured red accent draws the eye toward the lower section and works together with the vertical lines on the right to reopen the space gradually accumulated toward the center.
 We are thus once again immersed in a vertical movement that gradually tends to become horizontal before reverting to vertical expansion.
-The red counterbalances and reopens the center, where black and white attain dynamic equivalence for an instant.
+The red counterbalances and reopens the center, where opposite values (infinite and finite, black and white) attain dynamic equivalence for an instant.

 Trafalgar Square

-Fig. 10 follows the same layout as the three works we have just examined with a vertical development of horizontal sections which suggest an open and dynamic square form (Fig. 10 Diagrams A, B, C):
+Fig. 10 follows the same layout as the three works we have just examined with a vertical development of horizontal sections.
+These suggest an open and dynamic square form (Fig. 10 Diagrams A, B, C):

 Fig. 10